 - Next to (very close to someone or something, with nothing in between);

 - Behind (at the back of);

 - Between (in the space that separates two places, people or objects);

 - Opposite (being in a position on the other side);

 - In front of (in direct view of);

 - Near (at a short distance away).

 Prepositions are important, as they are small words that are related to another element in the sentence.
-When we wish to pinpoint an event in its physical location, we use Prepositions of Place.
+We use prepositions of place when we wish to pinpoint an event in its physical location.

 Let’s revise this content within the [Form] section.
 Take a look at the [Example] section that shows its use within a context.